erik-ymmt/shopping-cart-trybe-project/README.md

 ## About
 &nbsp;&nbsp; This project is an exercise where I develop a simple shopping cart.
 The idea is to fetch data from [Mercado Libre](https://mercadolibre.com/)'s API to show results from a search for the key word "computer".

-&nbsp;&nbsp; The code base was created by Trybe's team.
+&nbsp;&nbsp; The code base was created by [Trybe](https://www.betrybe.com/)'s team.
 My goal was to develop the page's functionalities and the functions' unit tests based on Requirements given by Trybe.

 ## Requirements Overview:
 - [x] Develop the project base on the TDD process;
-- [x] Render a list of products using the endpoint `https://api.mercadolibre.com/sites/MLB/search?q=$QUERY`
+- [x] Render a list of products using the endpoint: [https://api.mercadolibre.com/sites/MLB/search?q=$QUERY](https://api.mercadolibre.com/sites/MLB/search?q=$QUERY)
 - [x] Add a function to add items to the cart;
 - [x] Add a function to remove items individually from the cart;
 - [x] Add a function to clear the cart;